 Let's say that you create this instruction and install it in your SYSTEM.LI- BRARY, then proceed to write dozens of programs all using the new command.
-After some time you decide that the existing command is just too slow, so you rewrite the command IMPLEMENTATION in assembly language.
-As long as you don't change any part of the INTERFACE, you need only replace the old SYSTEM.LIBRARY entry with the new one and all existing programming will still work as before (only faster).
+After some time you decide that the existing command is just too slow, so you rewrite the command IMPLEMENTA-TION in assembly language.
+As long as you don't change any part of the IN-TERFACE, you need only replace the old SYSTEM.LIBRARY entry with the new one and all existing programming will still work as before (only faster).
+Listing 3.
+Example of a frame.

 The IMPLEMENTATION can be in p-code, compiled code or assembly language, or be changed from one to another, without affecting the programs using the command.
-The data types A\SET, SIGN, and DEGREES also become permanent parts of the language.
+The data types A_SET, SIGN, and DEGREES also become permanent parts of the language.